Seeed-Studio/wiki-documents/docs/Wio-Terminal-ArduPy.md

 **Note:** For Windows user, use **Powershell**.
 For Linux or Mac OS users, use **Terminal**.

-2. Once the dependencies are installed, you can run `aip` in all directory to see help, and check if errors appeared.
+2.Once the dependencies are installed, you can run `aip` in all directory to see help, and check if errors appeared.

 ### 3. Install the ArduPy IDE